Kevin-Shih/NYCU_DLP_FinalProject/README.md

 # DLP Project
-This is a modified version of TransMVSNet we add some changing & testing for our final project Heavily borrowed from [TransMVSNet](https://github.com/megvii-research/TransMVSNet) and [BoxeR](https://github.com/kienduynguyen/BoxeR).
+This is a modified version of TransMVSNet we add some changing & testing for our final project.
+Heavily borrowed from [TransMVSNet](https://github.com/megvii-research/TransMVSNet) and [BoxeR](https://github.com/kienduynguyen/BoxeR).
 Huge thanks to them!

 ---